heikkilevanto/beertracker/manual.md

 ### Time
 Here you can enter the time when you drank the beer.
-It accepts some common formats, like 23:55 1am 1pm 2335 etc. If you leave it emtpy, as you usually should, it takes the system time. (but see timezones under tips and tricks) Since drinking often continues past midnight, the system counts times up to 08 next morning as belonging to the day before.
+It accepts some common formats, like 23:55 1am 1pm 2335 etc. If you leave it emtpy, as you usually should, it takes the system time.
+Since drinking often continues past midnight, the system counts times up to 08 next morning as belonging to the day before.

 ### Geo Coordinates
 Automagically filled in by the browser, these show your current location.
 If you don't want the system to use the location, put a simple X in there.
 Otherwise it will try to autofill it again.

+### Record type
+This is a pull-down for changing the type of the record.
+At the moment we have Beer, Wine, Booze, and also Restaurant and Night.

 ### Location
 Where you had your beer.
 Used for various lists.
 Guesses from the geo coordinates when possible.
 That failing, defaults to the same location as the previous beer.

-If you know you are not in that location, you can prefix it with a dot, so the system will not remember wrong geo coordinates for the place.
+### Subtype
+Most often used for wines, this could take values like Red or White.
+For beers the system can automatically fill in the country where the beer comes from.

+You can also enter the whole record type here, for example "Wine, Red".

+The subtype is preceded by the record type, so you can see it without flipping the hidden lines.

 ### Style
 The style of the beer.
 There are no predefined styles, you will have to enter